tigros/HookTools/README.md

 This project is based on https://github.com/jay/gethooks.git

-As of 2017/02/22 should work on Windows 8.1/10.
+As of 2017/02/22 should work on Windows 8.1/10 but not Creators update/insider preview.
 64 bit only.
 Notice the PH V3 branch also.